Last Updated: February 2nd, 2024 by Eunice

 - The Stomper Fun Zone is located on the Club Concourse behind Section 220.
-Guests may take their children to this interactive area to enjoy the speed pitch game, batting cage, coin operated rides, win prizes and more.
-The Stomper Fun Zone is open every home game during the summer months of June, July, and August.
-The Fun Zone is open on Friday, Saturday, and Sunday home games during April, May, and September.
+Guests may take their children to this interactive area to enjoy the speed pitch game, batting cage, coin-operated rides, win prizes, and more.
+The Stomper Fun Zone is open every home game during the summer months of June, July, and August and on Friday, Saturday, and Sunday home games during April, May, and September.
 The Fun Zone opens when the stadium gates open and closes after the last out of the 8th inning.
 Stomper visits the Fun Zone during the 7th inning during weekend home games, for autographs and photo sessions.
 The Stomper Fun Zone can be reserved for a private birthday celebration for kids 14 and under.
 For more information please call (510) 638-4900 ext.
 2339.

 - Strollers must be small enough to keep out of walkways and aisles or be checked into the Security Office 126 or First Aid 109.
 More info at A’s.com

-- Children age two and under may be admitted to Phillies games without a ticket, but need to sit in the lap of an accompanying adult.
-Children age three and above require a ticket.
+- Children aged 2 and under may be admitted to Phillies games without a ticket but need to sit in the lap of an accompanying adult.
+Children aged 3 and above require a ticket.